Facebook has one of the largest audiences in the social media network space and a robust advertising platform to match.

 Use fewer fields in your forms

-Use relevant but few fields in your Facebook Lead Ads form.
+Use relevant but limited fields in your Facebook Lead Ads form.
 When you increase the field, users will probably not complete it.
 The fewer, the better.
 However, ensure it contains the real information you need for your business.
 So, how many fields or questions should you add to your lead ad forms?
-Adespresso carried out a survey on lead ads performances vs questions and came up with the table below.
+Adespresso carried out a survey on lead ads performances vs. questions and came up with the table below.

 Don’t target the same audience with different lead ads campaigns

-Know the right time to display your Lead Ads
+Know the right time to display your lead ads

-Create a crystal clear offer
+Create a transparent offer